gillesmag/adventofcode/README.md

 ![Last Commit on GitHub](https://img.shields.io/github/last-commit/gillesmag/advent-of-code.svg)

-As many people, I have decided to participate in the Advent of Code this year as well (after last year's (utter failure)[https://github.com/gillesmag/advent-of-code-2019] to finish).
-This year, I wanted to try learning (https://julialang.org/)[Julia] as I've been very intrigued by the language as a replacement for my personal Python development (as well as some courses that I will be taking in the new year).
+As many people, I have decided to participate in the Advent of Code this year as well (after last year's [utter failure](https://github.com/gillesmag/advent-of-code-2019) to finish).
+This year, I wanted to try learning [Julia](https://julialang.org/) as I've been very intrigued by the language as a replacement for my personal Python development (as well as some courses that I will be taking in the new year).